Gaussian Loss Smoothing Enables Certified Training with Tight Convex Relaxations: Gaussian Loss Smoothing (GLS) for Certified Training

 \subsection{Randomized Gradient Smoothing (RGS)}

-While the Loss Smoothing induced by the sampling procedure of \pgpe leads to a provably continuous and infinitely differentiable loss surfaces, it can be costly to compute.
-To reduce the computational cost, we propose to approximate GLS by RGS \citep{duchi2012randomized}.
-RGS approximates the gradient of the smoothed loss by sampling points $\theta + \epsilon_i$ and then averaging the gradients at these perturbed points:
+While the loss smoothing induced by the sampling procedure of \pgpe leads to a provably continuous and infinitely differentiable loss surface, it can be costly to compute.
+To reduce the training costs, we propose to approximate GLS by RGS \citep{duchi2012randomized}.
+RGS approximates the gradient of the smoothed loss by sampling $n_{ps}$ perturbations $\bs{\epsilon}_i \sim \mathcal{N}({\bs 0}, \bs{\sigma}^2)$ and then averaging the gradients of the loss function for the perturbed network weights $\bs{\theta} + \bs{\epsilon}_i$:

-While RGS which approximates in first-order does not provably recover in expectation the gradient of the smoothed loss when the original function is discontinuous (see \cref{sec:rgs-properties}), \citet{duchi2012randomized} have shown its empirical effectiveness, even with a tiny sample size ($n=2$).
+While RGS, which approximates in first-order does not provably recover in expectation the gradient of the smoothed loss when the original function is discontinuous (see \cref{sec:rgs-properties}), \citet{duchi2012randomized} have shown its empirical effectiveness, even with a tiny sample size ($n_{ps}=2$).
 Therefore, we apply this alternative to study the performance of GLS in larger networks, as RGS requires much fewer samples than PGPE and thus scales better.
 Further, contrary to before, $\sigma$ is now a hyperparameter that needs to be tuned rather than learned.
 A comparison of training costs is included in \cref{app:train_costs}, where RGS is shown to be up to 40 times faster than PGPE.